 Frances Tarlton “Sissy” Farenthold was born in 1926 to a prominent Democratic and Catholic family in Corpus Christi, Texas.
 Her paternal grandfather was Judge Benjamin D. Tarlton Sr., Chief Justice of the Texas Court of Civil Appeals, state legislator and the namesake of the University of Texas Tarlton Law Library.
 Her father, Benjamin D. Tarlton Jr., served as the District Attorney for the 36th Judicial District in Hill County, and had a reputation as one of Corpus Christi’s most charismatic and effective attorneys.

 Farenthold attended Hockaday School in Dallas, and graduated from Vassar College in 1946 at the age of 19.
-With the staunch support of her father, she graduated from the University of Texas School of Law in 1949, where she was one of only three women in a student body of 800.
+With the staunch support of her father, she graduated from the University of Texas School of Law in 1949.
+She was one of eight women of the 295 graduates that year.

 After graduating from law school, Farenthold returned to Corpus Christi to practice law in her father’s firm.
 In 1950, she married businessman George Edward Farenthold.
 Together they had five children: Dudley, George Jr., Emilie, Vincent, and Jimmy.
 She was also step-mom to Randolph, George’s son from his previous marriage.